 Preparing an IDE submission can seem daunting.
 Downloadable templates and detailed descriptions of IDE submission documents and electronic copies can help simplify the task.
-The initial IDE submission to the FDA will provide the reviewers with the information necessary to conduct a thorough evaluation of the safety of the investigation, and its scientific merit.
+The initial IDE submission provides FDA reviewers with the information necessary to conduct a thorough evaluation of the safety and scientific merit of the investigation.
 The submission is divided into several sections.
-The summaries listed in this page will provide detailed instructions to prepare a complete IDE submission.
+The summaries listed on this page provide detailed instructions to prepare a complete IDE submission.

 After the IDE submission has been delivered to the FDA, it undergoes a review process and there are several possible outcomes that can occur.
 This page itemizes potential FDA responses and the steps an investigator should take in each situation.